Skip to main content

 • Any extenuating circumstances that necessitate a need for an extension will be given to you in writing.

-• If the hearing by ODC does not settle the grievance to satisfaction, or a patient does not desire to bring a grievance to this agency, a patient may contact the Mahoning, Trumbull, or Columbiana County Mental Health and Recovery Board (dependent on which On Demand location the client is serviced at).
+1. If the hearing by this facility does not settle the grievance to your satisfaction, or you do not want to bring your grievance to this agency, then you may take it to the Mahoning County Mental Health and Recovery Board.

-The Client Rights Advocate will be available to help a patient prepare and present the grievance if desired.
+2. The Client Rights Advocate will be available to help you prepare and present your grievance if you so desire.

 • Mahoning County Mental Health and Recovery Board 222 West Federal Street Suite 201 Youngstown, OH 44503 330-746-2959